TacticsMore Basic Tactics

 + (* m = S m' *)

-At this point, since we are in the second branch of the destruct m, the m' mentioned in the context is the predecessor of the m we started out talking about.
+Since we are now in the second branch of the destruct m, the m' mentioned in the context is the predecessor of the m we started out talking about.
 Since we are also in the S branch of the induction, this is perfect: if we instantiate the generic m in the IH with the current m' (this instantiation is performed automatically by the apply in the next step), then IHn' gives us exactly what we need to finish the proof.

 apply IHn'. simpl in eq. injection eq as goal. apply goal.
 Qed.

-The thing to take away from all this is that you need to be careful, when using induction, that you are not trying to prove something too specific: When proving a property involving two variables n and m by induction on n, it is sometimes crucial to leave m generic.
+The thing to take away from all this is that you need to be careful, when using induction, that you are not trying to prove something too specific: When proving a property quantified over variables n and m by induction on n, it is sometimes crucial to leave m generic.

 The following exercise, which further strengthens the link between =? and =, follows the same pattern.